plabayo/rama/README.md

 Please refer to <https://github.com/plabayo/rama/milestones> to know what's on the roadmap.
 Is there something not on the roadmap for the next version that you would really like?
 Please [create a feature request](https://github.com/plabayo/rama/issues) to request it and [become a sponsor](#--sponsors) if you can.

+## 📰 | Media Appearances

+Rama (`0.2`)  was featured in a 📻 Rustacean episode on the 19th of May 2024, and available to listen at <https://rustacean-station.org/episode/glen-de-cauwsemaecker/>.
+In this episode [Glen](https://www.glendc.com/) explains the history of Rama, why it exists, how it can be used and more.

 ## 💼 | License

 This project is dual-licensed under both the [MIT license][mit-license] and [Apache 2.0 License][apache-license].